Chris McKivat: Unique in history

-He captained the 1908 Summer Olympics gold medal-winning Wallaby side and was the eighth captain of the Australian national rugby league team, leading them in all three Tests of the 1911–12 tour.
+He captained the 1908 Summer Olympics gold medal-winning Wallaby side and was the eighth captain of the Australian national rugby league team, leading them in all three tests of the 1911–12 tour.
 Thus, he captained his country to victory on tour in two different rugby codes.

 Rugby union career

 McKivat was born in Cumnock, New South Wales and educated by the Patrician Brothers in Orange.
-He played country rugby union with the "Our Boys" club in Wellington and was regularly selected in country representative teams until he was 26.
+He played country rugby union with the "Our Boys" club in Orange and was regularly selected in country representative teams until he was 26.
 He was a tactically brilliant half-back and a great on-field leader of both forwards and backs.

 Affectionately known as the "hairy bloke", he moved to Sydney to join the Glebe Rugby Club in 1905 and played five-eighth for four seasons outside Fred Wood who would later be vice-captain of the 1908–09 Wallabies.
-McKivat was selected for New South Wales in 1905 to represent against the visiting All Blacks and then for the Wallabies in 1907 playing three Tests against the All Blacks.
+McKivat was selected for New South Wales in 1905 to represent against the visiting All Blacks and then for the Wallabies in 1907 playing three tests against the All Blacks.
 He was on the first Wallaby tour of the United Kingdom in 1908–09 and captained the side in 17 tour matches, including the historic gold medal-winning match against Cornwall representing England in the 1908 London Olympics.